-There are 58 parcels in the corridor.
-Twenty-nine of the parcels totaling 116 acres, is currently in commercial use.
-Ownership of these commercial parcels is diverse and there is no entity that owns more than three properties.
+There are 58 parcels of land in the corridor.
+Twenty-nine of the parcels totaling 116 acres, are currently in commercial use.
+Ownership of these commercial parcels is diverse and there is no entity that owns more than three (3) properties.
 Property assemblage for larger scale developments would be challenging.
 The EDAT included a table of property ownership in an appendix.
 The Planning Division of the Land Use Boards has updated this list in an Excel spreadsheet.